firesmoker/DiabloSouls/README.md

 # 25.7

-player: change stuff to signals to gamemanager script signals trigger call functions on the game objects themselves so they can all run in parallel even with timers:
+player: change stuff to signals to gamemanager script - yes signals trigger call functions on the game objects themselves so they can all run in parallel even with timers:
 * camera - yes
 * audio - not critical now